agn453/ZXCC/README.md

 [changes.md](https://raw.githubusercontent.com/agn453/ZXCC/main/changes.md).

-* A fix was made so that any reference to the P: drive is now redirected to The local default directory.
-Also filenames under Windows can use either a forward slash ```/``` or back-slash ```\``` in the directory path.
+* A fix was made so that any reference to the P: drive is now redirected to the local default directory.
+Also, filenames under Windows can use either a forward slash ```/``` or back-slash ```\``` in the directory path.